 If you or a family member suffered severe injuries in a bus accident in the Bronx or surrounding area, contact the Bronx bus accident attorneys at the Law Office of Ivan M. Diamond to learn about your legal options.
 We can help you to receive the best possible recovery for your injuries.

 New York City is one of the most hectic cities in the world, traffic-wise.
-Transportation data giant, INRIX, ranks the Big Apple the second most traffic-congested city in America and the third-most congested in the world.
-Myriad problems accompany that distinction, including frequent motor vehicle-related accidents and serious or fatal injuries.
-Public transportation eases the strain of navigating the city by car, but traveling by MTA bus, school bus, and private bus can present its own risks.
+Transportation data giant INRIX ranks the Big Apple as the second most traffic-congested city in America and the third-most congested in the world.
+Myriad problems accompany that distinction, including frequent motor vehicle-related accidents and the severe or fatal injuries caused by them.
+Public transportation eases the strain of navigating the city by car, but traveling by MTA bus, school bus, and private bus can all present significant risks.